There are lots of cool things to do in Williamsburg, Brooklyn, so if you’ve never been to this Brooklyn neighborhood, it’s worth checking out.

 In addition, Domino Park is a great place to enjoy outdoor activities in Williamsburg, Brooklyn.
 Along with a playground and dog run, there are volleyball and bocce courts that are open to the public.
 Also, keep an eye out for the Tacocina food truck that shows up seasonally.

 2. Williamsburg Bridge, a must-see in Williamsburg

-The Williamsburg Bridge is one of the major bridges in New York City, connecting Manhattan’s Lower East Side to Brooklyn’s Williamsburg neighborhood.
+The Williamsburg Bridge is one of the major bridges in New York City, connecting Manhattan’s Lower East Side, one of the top neighborhoods in NYC to Brooklyn’s Williamsburg neighborhood.
 You can’t come here without seeing this spectacular suspension bridge, and I recommend biking or walking across it, although you can also drive or take the train.

 The bridge opened in 1903, sitting 135 feet above the water and spanning 1,600 feet across the East River.
 A peculiarity are the signs at the end of the bridge, which reference the area’s Yiddish-speaking population.
 One says, “Leaving Brooklyn: Oy Vey!” while the other says, “Leaving Brooklyn, Fuhgeddaboudit!”

 Also, on the Brooklyn side of the bridge, you’ll find landmarks like Domino Park and the Continental Army Plaza, known for its statue of George Washington.
 Peter Luger Steak House, one of the best restaurants in NYC, is also nearby.

 3. Grab drinks at the Brooklyn Brewery, a fun thing to do in Williamsburg with friends